freebasic/fbc/FreeBASIC/readme.txt

     - Wrote the OpenAL demonstration in the examples/sound directory.

   o Daniel R. Verkamp (i_am_drv@yahoo.com) - Project Member:
-    - Ported FreeBASIC to DOS; port maintainer.
+    - Ported FreeBASIC to DOS and Xbox; ports maintainer.
     - Translated the Allegro headers (W.I.P.).
-    - FreeBASIC Documentation project member.
     - Wrote the DLL and static library automation, plus resource scripts support on Windows.
     - Completed the CRTDLL and DDRAW headers.